ibm-cloud-architecture/refarch-cloudnative-nginx/README.md

 In the cloud, you can not guarantee the availability of the different components, so you have to design for failure.

 ### High-availability architecture for Cloud Native
 In order to secure the availability of your cloud-native application, your architecture has to take into account high-availability.
-Here are some architectural best practice:
+Here are some architectural best practices:
 * Deploy your application in multiple regions
 * Use a Global Load Balancer with health-check features to direct requests only to live instances
   * For example: [Akamai Traffic Management](https://www.akamai.com/us/en/products/web-performance/global-traffic-management.jsp)
 * Synchronize data between your instances
-  * Using a database which support master / master synchronization (for example, [Cloudant](https://cloudant.com/) or [MySQL](https://www.digitalocean.com/community/tutorials/how-to-set-up-mysql-master-master-replication))
+  * Using a database which supports master / master synchronization (for example, [Cloudant](https://cloudant.com/) or [MySQL](https://www.digitalocean.com/community/tutorials/how-to-set-up-mysql-master-master-replication))
   * Using messages queues
 * Inside an instance, check the health of your components and restart it automatically if needed
   * In a cloud native environment, your containers have to be stateless and can be killed and recreated if needed